 The intent of this article is not to go into all the minute details of the incentive (which are numerous), but to give the reader an idea of what is available.
 Similar to like-kind exchange rules, we expect that in order to meet the requirements, this will be an extremely regimented process.

-Capital Gain Deferral – TCJA provides that a taxpayer may defer the recognition of a gain (short-term, long-term, ordinary or Section 1231) if the gain is invested into an Opportunity Fund.
+Capital Gain Deferral – TCJA provides that a taxpayer may defer the recognition of a capital gain if the gain is invested into an Opportunity Fund.
 It is in fact, just the gain that must be invested, not all proceeds from the sale.

 Capital Gain Exclusion – The Act provides that if certain requirements are met, the gain on the sale of the investment in the Opportunity Fund will permanently be excluded from taxation.